liambambery23/README-Generator/README.md

 # README-Generator

 ## Description
-This project is A README Generator that uses Node.JS to generate a functioning README file for a user based on prompts.
+This project is A README Generator that uses Node.JS in the command line to generate a functioning README file for a user based on a variety of prompts.

 ## Motivation
-I created this project to simplify the Readme writting process for users
+I created this project to simplify the Readme writting process for users.

 ## Installation
 To develop this project further you can clone the repsitory here [https://github.com/liambambery23/README-Generator](https://github.com/liambambery23/README-Generator)